 victory and success or tragedy.
 Here we have taken a different route.

 monsters or a historic story of a golden Sufi age, and then our story would have taken

-some different form with sword and sorcery or wise men and fools etc.
+some different form with sword and sorcery or wise men and fools etc. Instead we

-will see the term ‘hero’ is a rather archaic term in the context of the story, is a fair haired
+see the term ‘hero’ is a rather archaic term in the context of the story, is a fair haired

 man who appears to be in his mid to late twenties, who could be described as

 potentially quite good looking or ‘pleasant’ in appearance, but with a gloomy aspect

 that rendered such terms inappropriate.
 There is a background of half heard chatter, the

 sound of cutlery and plates being cleared, background music and announcements

 across the airports sound system.
-These hardly penetrate the
+These hardly penetrate the sombre thoughts that

 Looking up he saw that opposite him was a young woman sitting at a nearby table